 The data generated by adaptive learning can support continuous improvement of teaching and learning at the course and program levels.
 It can help identify individual students whose academic performance is lagging, and it can help identify where a section or multiple sections of a course lose large numbers of students.

-The needs assessment that network partners used asked institutions consider their data culture by asking questions like:
+The Every Learner Everywhere network partners help institutions assess their adaptive learning readiness and their capacity to use data by asking questions like:

 - How common is it to analyze student learning and course success rates?